jarnailchahal/Blog-website/_posts/2021-12-06-Transversing-a-binary-tree.md

 ---
 layout: post
 title: Binary tree transversal
-subtitle: How to transverse a binary tree using recursion?
+subtitle: How can we transverse a binary tree using recursion?
 cover-img: /assets/img/tree.jpeg
-tags: [Data Analysis]
+tags: [Binary Tree]
 ---

-### Lets say we want to convince upper management of an example company to hire new Helpdesk employee(s).

 Consider the following Binary Tree as an example: